awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 ## Data pipeline

-### How do I choose the Redshift type for data modeling?
+### When do I choose Redshift serverless for data modeling?

-If the data pipeline meets the below criteria, serverless Redshift is preferred.
+If the data pipeline meets the below criteria, Redshift serverless is preferred.

 - The data processing interval is equal to or larger than one hour.
 - The reporting querying and other usage, such as ETL, is intensive for a few hours at most.